 Consider Giving Up Gluten [or at least some]

 It’s been said over and over that gluten is a disruptor to our digestive tract.
-Gluten is a protein, but to some, it’s a very hard protein to digest.
+Gluten is a protein, but to some, it’s a tough protein to digest.
 Too much is too much for our littles to digest and can cause their system to get inflamed.
 While not all gluten-free foods on the market are healthy, you’ll want to look for foods that do not contain GMO’s, especially foods with corn.
 I posted 10 SIGNS YOU ARE GLUTEN INTOLERANT in hopes it might help whoever reads it to know and perhaps understand more about this controversial subject.

 Avoid Processed Foods